lachioma/RecordAudioVideo_playSounds/README.md

 Settings and timestamps of sounds that are played back
 * `soundTimeStamps`: PTB timestamps of every sound played, taken by the PTB sound playback command PsychPortAudio(`Start`).

+### About the binary files

+Binary files are used to save the data on the fly during recording.
+After each trial, these files are converted or used, and if all went well they are then deleted.

+* _audiorec.mic: 4 microphones audio file; _audiorec.mic converted into _audiorec.flac, then the binary file is deleted.

+* _TTLcam.ttlcam: TTL from FLIR camera; _TTLcam.ttlcam converted into _TTLcam.flac, then the binary file is deleted.
+From this file, cam FLIR timestamps are extracted.

+* _TTLsound.ttlsnd: TTL from sounds; this file is not converted, but values are extracted and then the ttlsnd is deleted.